 In the New York processing market, vegetable acres appear to remain stable for the coming year.
 Yields were generally good across New York in 2018, though there were reports of soft prices.

-In New England, a wet summer into fall across much of the region has affected yields and growers’ ability to get into fields.
-This may result in decreased sales for those affected.
+In New England, a wet summer into fall across much of the region affected yields and growers’ ability to get into fields.
+This may result in some sales decreases for those affected.

 New Jersey results were mixed.
-Prices were generally good but may not make up for lower yields.
-However, the weather was difficult for many growers, with a very dry start to the summer, followed by surplus moisture for the remainder of the season.
-This affected yields for some producers.
+Prices were generally good but did not always make up for lower yields.
+The weather was difficult for many growers, with a very dry start to the summer, followed by surplus moisture for the remainder of the season and into fall.